ampproject/amphtml/contributing/ORIGIN_TRIALS.md

 ## Origin Trial - the details
 - No Origin Trial can last more than 3 months.
 - An Origin Trial duration can be prematurely shortened by us (with 7 days of notice) if usage exceeds more than 0.1% of AMP page loads (the deprecation threshold).
-- Extending an Origin Trial requires approval from the TSC.
-They can delegate this to the Working Group that is responsible for the Origin Trial.
+- Extending an Origin Trial requires approval from the Approvers Working Group (@ampproject/wg-approvers).

 ## Enable an Origin Trial
 Include the following <meta> tag within the <head> tag on each page that uses the Origin Trial experiment: